nuevoMailer SB v.10.5

 Follow-up campaigns

-You can create follow-ups based on a specific action (clicks-views activity) or as a response to a specific event (autoresponder on list sign-up) or based on a date event (see date-triggered campaigns above).
+You can create follow-ups based on a specific action (click or view activity), as a response to a specific event (autoresponder on list sign-up), or based on a date event (see date-triggered campaigns above).

-You can design campaigns that follow-up automatically only with the subscribers who do not click nor open.
+You can design campaigns that follow up automatically only with subscribers who do not click or open.
 This is achieved with triggers.
 You can even use a different newsletter with every next campaign.
 Learn how.

 Similarly you can follow-up with those who clicked / opened.
 Either on an individual basis (with email triggers) or automatically by using a trigger that puts them on another mailing list for which you have set another recurring campaign (or some autoresponders).